w3f/Grants-Program/applications/uke.md

 Uke has a few primary goals and standards to upkeep:

-1. Privacy - each message sent is completely, and purely, peer to peer - no one else can intercept or decrypt the message.
+1. **Privacy** - each message sent is completely, and purely, peer to peer - no one else can intercept or decrypt the message.

-2. Fault Tolerance / Reliability - By using DLT, we remove the need for a central server, meaning as long as an amount of nodes are kept online, users can still talk to one another.
+2. **Fault Tolerance / Reliability** - By using DLT, we remove the need for a central server, meaning as long as an amount of nodes are kept online, users can still talk to one another.
 This is especially useful in emergency scenarios, as users can even opt to run their own nodes to ensure 100% runtime.

-3. Anonymity - since each user is essentially just a cryptographic key paired with an id, user’s can easily stay anonymous on and off chain if they so wish to choose.
+3. **Anonymity** - since each user is essentially just a cryptographic key paired with an id, user’s can easily stay anonymous on and off chain if they so wish to choose.

 **Technology Stack**

 For the front end, Ionic will be used for all web, Android and iOS versions.

 The backend will purely be DLT based - for this one, a Substrate instance will be run to send messages back and forth between accounts.
+A custom pallet to interact and properly store messages in Substrate storage will be developed to do so.

 Below are the summarized languages / tech stack